DeanLemans/deanlemans.github.io/content/00-raw/00_02-snippets/Knowledge vs Intelligence.md

 ---

 Intelligence is the knowing of things
+And knowledge would be the efficiency of using that stuff??